Dan Castner - First Days in the Outdoor Industry

 Henry Gruchacz: In Ohio there’s no ski...

-[At this part I took a break and turned to chicken wings.]
+[At this point, Dan took a break and turned the chicken wings.]

 So I did the Outward Bound thing and I had a plane ticket from Denver to San Francisco or Oakland.
 I'm not sure which one.
 But first I wanted to go home and go back to Ohio.
 I was really psyched.
 That time I actually could sell the ticket and I bought a ticket for the train.
 Cause the train took 3 days.
 So I got on the train and I talked with the guy working on the train...